AdobeDocs/experience-manager-assets-essentials.en/help/using/manage-notifications.md

 ## View notifications {#view-notifications}

->[!CONTEXTUALHELP]
->id="assets_express_integration"
->title="Adobe Express Integration"
->abstract="[!DNL Experience Manager Assets] provides many standard metadata fields by default.
-Organizations have additional metadata needs and require more metadata fields to add business-specific metadata.
-Metadata forms let businesses add custom metadata fields to an asset's Details page.
-The business-specific metadata improves the governance and discovery of its assets."

 The notifications appear at the right end of the menu bar on the Assets Essentials user interface.

 ![Notifications in Assets Essentials](assets/notifications-assets-essentials.png)